 void Node::LinkUpdate(const Link \1) is called to inform you that an outgoing link connected to your node has just changed its properties.
 A pointer to a copy of the new Link is sent to you so that you'll know the new latency to that particular neighbor.
 Don't bother deleting the link.
 The framework will do this for you.

-void Node::ProcessIncomingRoutingMessage(const
+You may want to update your tables and send further messages to your neighbors.

-RoutingMessage \m) is called when a routing message arrives at a node.
+void Node::ProcessIncomingRoutingMessage(const RoutingMessage \m) is called when a routing message arrives at a node.
 In response, you may send further routing messages using SendToNeighbors or SendToNeighbor.
+You may also update your tables.
 Don't bother deleting the routing message.
 The framework will do this.